-I’m not saying that a big butt makes anyone more or less attractive overall but I do think that it’s important to have strong set of muscles behind you.
-Add in the confidence boosting benefits of a firm butt and there’s no reason why you shouldn’t make sure a saggy bottom is never part of your life.
+I’m not saying that a big butt makes anyone more or less attractive overall, but I do think that it’s important to have a strong set of muscles behind you.
+Add in the confidence boosting benefits of a firm butt, there’s no reason why you shouldn’t make sure a saggy bottom is never part of your life.

-As a trainer I’m often asked: “How do I get a good butt?” and my answer is generally the same every time.
-I have to be honest and say that genetics play a huge role, however body builders are the living proof that quality exercise and nutrition can enhance any muscle group.
+As a trainer, I’m often asked: “How do I get a good butt?”
+My answer is generally the same every time.
+I have to be honest and say that genetics play a huge role.
+However, body-builders are the living proof that quality exercise and nutrition can enhance any muscle group.
 A strong ‘gluteus maximus’ and ‘gluteus minimus’—the training terms for your rear end—can be achieved through a combination of strength training and a good sprint program.

-Sprinting is essentially the weight lifting of running especially when you throw hill running into the mix because your posterior chain muscles – including your calves, hamstrings and glutes—generate a lot of the power that is required when sprinting.
+Sprinting is essentially the weight lifting of running.
+It’s especially true when you throw hill running into the mix, because your posterior chain muscles—your calves, hamstrings and glutes—generate a lot of the power that’s required when sprinting.

-There are many variations to this amazing exercise so, no matter if you are new to exercising or a seasoned professional, find the types of squat that are most comfortable for your body and add them into your fitness routine three days a week.
+There are many variations to this amazing exercise.
+So, no matter if you’re new to exercising or a seasoned professional, find the types of squat that are most comfortable for your body and add them into your fitness routine three days a week.

 When it comes to your body, health and wellness, we have to put jokes, vanity and the media aside.
-Remember that the visible benefits that come from working out are just an added bonus – it is the internal change and the improvement of your overall wellness that is of ultimate importance.
+Remember that the visible benefits that come from working out are just an added bonus.
+It is the internal change and the improvement of your overall wellness that are of ultimate importance.

 True beauty always comes from the inside.